chan24th/Machine-Learning-and-Optimization/Supervised_Learning/Single Perceptron/README.md

 ## Purpose:
 ---
-I will be covering the Single Perceptron algorithm on the "seeds" dataset from Kaggle.
+I will be covering the Single Perceptron algorithm on my own created data using the "make.blobs" from sklearn.

-## Data:
----
-The seeds data contains ..., and 8 columns.
-Link to dataset is: [link](https://www.kaggle.com/jmcaro/wheat-seedsuci)

-- Area
-- Perimeter
-- Compactness
-- Kernel.Length
-- Kernel.Width
-- Asymmetry.Coeff
-- Kernel.Groove
-- Type

 ## Libraries:
 ---